The4codeblocks/itemsearch/README.md

 # Itemsearch
-A Minetest search engine for digilines touchscreens.
+A Minetest search engine for items in storage drawers for digilines touchscreens.